Wilson loops and its correlators with chiral operators in $\mathcal{N}=2, 4$ SCFT at large $N$: Short summary

 where $W^{(0)}$ stands for the non-perturbed WL in $\mathcal{N}=4$ theory (\ref{WLnonpert}).
-In the last section we considered the correlators of a WL with normal ordered and non-normal ordered primary operators and found the following connecting between them
+In the last section we considered the correlators of a WL with CPOs and found the connection between the correlators $W^{(1)}(n)$ obtained from the matrix model and the correlators with unmixed operators $\tilde{W}^{(1)}(n)$.

-We showed that these relations hold not only in fundamental representation, but also in the symmetric one.
-These relations were found by counting planar diagrams although the latter are not enough to describe the WL and its correlators in the $K$-symmetric representation with $K$ behaving as $N$.
+We showed that these relations hold not only in the fundamental representation, but also in a symmetric one.
+These relations were found by counting planar diagrams, although the latter are not enough to describe the WL and its correlators in the $K$-symmetric representation with $K$ behaving as $N$.

 \acknowledgments I would like to thank F.Fucito and J.F.Morales for having suggested the problem and for constant encouragment and advice during the completion of this work.
 This work is partially supported by the MIUR PRIN Contract 2015MP2CX4 ``Non-perturbative Aspects Of Gauge Theories And Strings''.